|Artisan and Fez Medina Project||24.1%|

 - Morocco’s Fruit Tree Productivity Project, Olive Tree Irrigation and Intensification Activity

-Morocco’s Fruit Tree Productivity Project, Date Tree Irrigation and Intensification
+- Morocco’s Fruit Tree Productivity Project, Rain-fed Olive Tree Intensification and Rehabilitation

 - A description of the project, including its economic rationale;